Shy Girl, Mob Rules, and the AI Detection Problem

 If it eventually comes out, through some actual admission, that Shy Girl was predominantly AI-generated and that Ballard was responsible, I suspect some people will read this post with huffs of 'we told you so' and 'it was obvious.'

 But in the broader sense?
 The actual charge—of Shy Girl having been written with AI—is not obvious or “sure”.
-And what I've said here is worth saying regardless of the eventual outcome because this story raises questions about mob justice, flawed detection tools, the concern of someone with a commercial interest testing the work, and the lack of understanding many people have about the differences between assistive versus generative AI.
+And what I've said here is worth saying regardless of the eventual outcome, because this story raises questions about mob justice, flawed detection tools, the concern of those with a commercial interest testing the work, and the lack of understanding many people have about the differences between assistive versus generative AI.
 And most of these issues won’t disappear any time soon.

 So I'm not afraid to be wrong here.
 I just prefer to be cautious about this rather than reckless in my accusations of an early career author.